rileywheadon/ffa-docs/docs/probability-distributions.md

 | Shape $\kappa$       | $\kappa$ (constant) | $\kappa$ (constant) | $\kappa$ (constant)    | $\kappa$ (constant)    |
 | Number of Parameters | 3                   | 4                   | 4                      | 5                      |

 The FFA framework also uses the four-parameter Kappa distribution (KAP) for the [Z-statistic](model-selection.md#z-statistic) selection metric.
-The Kappa distribution generalizes the $9$ distributions listed above.
+The Kappa distribution generalizes the nine distributions listed above.

+---

 ## List of Distributions[^1]